espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 An example of what the folder might look like is in: https://github.com/espruino/BangleApps/tree/master/apps/_example_app

+**Note:** If you just want to add a feature to an existing app, please consider modifying that app (see `Making Changes` below) rather than copying the app to a new one and making your change.
+Almost identical copies of the same app mean that if a bug is discovered in one app, someone has to manually copy the fixes over to each copy.

 Experienced Git developers will know about cloning a repository to their local computer, but I'll assume you don't know/want to do that, so we'll do everything online.